Unified State Exam: Subjects offered

 Russian language and mathematics are mandatory for all students.

+A student must select basic or advanced mathematics and a minimum of 2 other subjects (1 if taking advanced mathematics).

 Structure and Content

 The USE's tasks are known as Control and Measuring Materials (Kontrol’no-Izmerytel’nyye Materialy, KIMs), developed by the Federal Institute of Pedagogical Measurements.
 These tasks have evolved over time: